Reporting of transactions in Borregaard ASA's shares made by person discharging managerial responsibilities

 Please, see attached notifications for persons discharging managerial responsibilities in Borregaard in accordance with Regulation EU 596/2014 (MAR) article 19.

-After the transactions, Ole Gunnar Jakobsen owns 32,069 shares and holds 61,425 stock options in Borregaard.
+After the transactions, Tom Erik Foss-Jacobsen owns 29,321 shares and holds 78,350 stock options in Borregaard.

 Borregaard ASA